htcondor/htcondor/docs/version-history/development-release-series-91.rst

 Release Notes:

-..
-HTCondor version 9.11.1 released on Month Date, 2022.
+- HTCondor version 9.11.1 released on September 6, 2022.

-- HTCondor version 9.11.1 not yet released.

 New Features: